hashicorp/consul/website/source/docs/internals/gossip.html.md

 ["SWIM: Scalable Weakly-consistent Infection-style Process Group Membership Protocol"](http://www.cs.cornell.edu/info/projects/spinglass/public_pdfs/swim.pdf), with a few minor adaptations.
 There are more details about [Serf's protocol here](https://www.serf.io/docs/internals/gossip.html).

-~> **Advanced Topic!** This page covers technical details of the internals of Consul.
-You don't need to know these details to effectively operate and use Consul.
-These details are documented here for those who wish to learn about them without having to go spelunking through the source code.

 ## Gossip in Consul

 Consul makes use of two different gossip pools.
 We refer to each pool as the